 Flowers are laid outside AFC Telford United's stadium, where Georgia, a fan, also helped as a match day volunteer.

-Later, a charitable trust fund is set up in her name to encourage young people in Telford to volunteer in the community and access activities.14 June
+Later, a charitable trust fund is set up in her name to encourage young people in Telford to volunteer in the community and access activities.

 Hundreds of people attend Georgia's funeral at All Saints Church in Wellington.
 The funeral cortege is given a police motorbike escort through the town.

-Georgia was a member of the local air cadet group and many of her friends provide a guard of honour at the church.16 June
+Georgia was a member of the local air cadet group and many of her friends provide a guard of honour at the church.

 AFC Telford United create a trophy in memory of Georgia.